 With the enhanced security features available today with your United Community debit card, you have added layers of protection.
 You can place limits on spending, sign up for text alerts, and temporarily lock your card if you misplace it with Card Controls.

-In addition to setting spending limits on your debit card, you can set up a small dollar account that you use exclusively for online shopping.
+In addition to limiting your debit card, you can set up a small dollar account that you use exclusively for online shopping.
 That way, if the worst happens, your main account and funds aren’t impacted, but if something does happen, you may want to look into adding a Security Freeze to your credit report.

 Have questions about other actions you can take to protect your money?
 We’re proud to offer financial support, education, and guidance to our community.
 Access our online Learning Center or schedule an appointment with your local banker to take the first step.